ORDERING A REPLACEMENT CELL:

 If a replacement cell(s) is required for a modular unit, the attached order form should be used to ensure the correct cell & terminal connections are included.

 Replacing a battery cell is possible in many of the Series 5000 4V, 6V, 8V or 12V models.
-This should only be done when the condition of the remaining cells in the battery will compliment and support the new cell.
-Specific gravity and voltage readings should be taken and assessed before replacement of any cell or battery in a bank.
+This should only be done when the remaining cells in the battery bank are in good health and can support the integration of a new cell.
+Specific gravity and voltage readings should be taken and assessed before replacing any cell or battery in a bank.

 1. Always wear rubber gloves and safety goggles.